-Steal This Keyboard: Input Club’s K-Type Is On Massdrop
+Steal This Keyboard: Input Club’s K-Type Is On Massdrop (Update: Drop Is Live)

 New Switches

 You’ll note in the K-Type’s specifications that it uses “Kaihua mechanical switches with light pipe casings,” and you may scratch your head, wondering what switches they’re talking about.
-That’s because these are new switches, designed by the Input Club and manufactured by Kaihua (maker of Kailh switches).
+That’s because these are new switches, or at least a tweaked version, designed by the Input Club and manufactured by Kaihua (maker of Kailh switches).

 Full details on these new switches are not yet available, but we expect to learn more within a couple of weeks.
 You can see in one of the images above that the cases are transparent.